 As we turned a corner, I decided to take a look at the map and decide which direction to go, left or right.

-All of the sudden I felt like someone was looking at us and immediately looked up and saw a blonde man with the clearest, bluest eyes I had ever seen (I promise I’m not making this up, ask Marian who was a witness).
+All of the sudden I felt like someone was looking at us and immediately looked up and saw a blonde man with the clearest, bluest eyes I had ever seen (I promise I’m not making this up).

 He approached us and asked me in German if he could help us (obviously he knew we were lost tourists) and I replied to him that we were trying to go to the city center so that we could see the most popular sightseeing spots.